Monkeyboyandpandamix/guardiapasszip-main/README.md

 ## Security Notes

 - **All vault passwords are encrypted at rest.** Credential passwords are AES-GCM-256 encrypted before being sent to the server.
 The backend stores ciphertext only — plaintext passwords only exist in browser memory during active use.
+- **Master key handling is hardened.** Login verification uses a stored verifier hash with runtime session key usage.
-- **Server-side API proxying.** All external API calls (Gemini, Hunter.io, Backboard.io, HIBP) go through the Express backend.
-API keys are never exposed to the client or embedded in the frontend bundle.
+- **Server-side API proxying.** External API calls (Gemini, Hunter.io, Backboard.io, HIBP, ElevenLabs) go through Express routes.
+- **CORS is allowlist-based** (configure with `ALLOWED_ORIGINS`) and default security headers are enabled.
+- **Rate limiting** is applied on sensitive API endpoints.
 - **Breach checks use k-anonymity.** Only a 5-character SHA-1 hash prefix is sent to HIBP.
 The full password hash never leaves the client.
 - **Re-encryption on password change.** All entries are decrypted with the old key, the master password is updated, then entries are re-encrypted.
 If the process is interrupted, recovery may require the old master password.
 - **PostgreSQL persistence.** Vault data is stored in PostgreSQL with proper indexing.
 The database stores only encrypted ciphertext for password fields.
 - **The Chrome extension uses no hardcoded secrets.** All AI processing is relayed through the dashboard tab where API routing is available.
+- **Autofill guardrails.** Domain-aware matching and improved selectors reduce incorrect fills.
 - **Biometric authentication uses WebAuthn/FIDO2.** Hardware-backed verification through the platform authenticator.
 Falls back gracefully if unavailable.

 ---